kubedb/project/demo/elasticsearch/backup/stash/backup-es-with-ssl.md

-# Backup Elasticsearch using Stash
+# Backup SSL Secured Elasticsearch using Stash

 This demo will show how to backup Elasticsearch using Stash.